 “The heart of warfare is deception.
-Therefore, the general who can deceive even themself is invincible.”
+Therefore, the generals who can deceive even themselves are invincible.”

 – Isabella the Mad, Proceran general